 If you live outside Leeds and want your child to go to a school in Leeds, you must apply to your own local authority and they will inform us of your request.

-Update Jan 2020: Please note that we are currently requesting the Education and Skills Funding Agency to reduce the admissions number for September 2020 entry to 20 places from the current 30 places (see stakeholder letter below).
+Update April 2020: Please note that we are currently requesting the Education and Skills Funding Agency to reduce the admissions number from 1st September 2020 entry to 20 places from the current 30 places (see stakeholder letter below).
 We will keep you updated about this process.

 Important dates for primary school applications